azuax/cdiamp.py/README.md

 ## ToDo

+-   [ ] Consider Wildcards in the actions.
 -   [ ] Identify if the dangerous permission is related to an `Allow` effect in the policy.
 -   [ ] Configure more input arguments, like the destination folder.
 -   [ ] Allow the usage of access keys for performing the API calls instead of configure a profile.